tdwg/bdq/tg2/_build_review/templates/list/bdq/bdq_termlist-header.md

 The purpose of this document is to provide the full term list for the `bdq:` controlled vocabulary, which supports the specification and use of BDQ Tests.
 The `bdq:` vocabulary includes concepts used throughout the BDQ standard to describe parameters, data structures, source authorities, and special value cases relevant to the execution and behavior of Tests.

-This term list defines the formal structure and meanings of these concepts and provides reference material for implementation and documentation purposes.
+This term list defines the formal structure and meanings of these concepts and provides reference material for `Implementation` and documentation purposes.

 ### 1.2 Audience

-This document is intended for technical users who need a precise understanding of the vocabulary elements used in BDQ Test specifications and reports.
+This document is intended for technical users who need a precise understanding of the vocabulary elements used in BDQ Test `Specifications` and reports.
 It will be particularly useful for:

 - Implementers interpreting or extending BDQ Test logic
 - Standards developers and data quality modelers working with BDQ vocabularies
 - Analysts and system designers configuring parameterized data quality assessments
 - Curators needing to understand the conceptual basis for different Test evaluations

-Familiarity with RDF vocabularies and the BDQ Framework is recommended for full comprehension, but the document is organized to be accessible for any reader needing detailed term definitions.
+Familiarity with RDF vocabularies and the Fitness For Use Framework is recommended for full comprehension, but the document is organized to be accessible for any reader needing detailed term definitions.

 ### 1.3 Data Quality Vocabulary Terms